QuiltMC/rfcs/structure/0054-quilt-kotlin-team.md

 Having QKL as a subdivision of QSL would mean that changes in the respective QSL modules would have to be copied to the QKL module before merging.
 This is a bad idea, because it forces everyone to know Kotlin to be able to contribute.

+### Kotlin CHASM frontend

+Once CHASM is added to loader, QKT can start work on a CHASM frontend for Kotlin, which is one of the main reasons for this RFC; A CHASM frontend is more than would normally be in a language adapter, which means QKL will need more special treatment.

 ### But Kotlin has Java interop?